Anushka15/pra-prototype/README.md

+### Running the Experiment

+To reproduce the experimental results, execute the following Jupyter notebook:

-Run the python notebook: ../notebooks/run_pipeline_test_db_2.ipynb
+../notebooks/run_pipeline_test_db_2.ipynb

-For queries in the experimental design:

-Truth data queries: .../queries/prototype1_truth.sql CQA queries: .../queries/prototype1_CQA.sql
-PRA queries: .../queries/prototype1_Prob.sql